 The focus of this course is on non-Western healers and healing practices in various religious traditions around the globe.
-The most important themes we shall discuss are: the efficacy of religious symbols for the healing process; cross-cultural notions of the body, pain, and healing; embodiment of healing powers by religious specialists; ritual performances and their meanings; the importance of sound, sonic imagery, and music to healing processes; the relations of healing practices to cosmology, metaphysics, and sacred narratives; and, finally, the transformations of self and meaning that emerge during or from a cure.
+The most important themes we shall discuss are: the efficacy of religious symbols for the healing process; cross-cultural notions of the body, pain, and healing; embodiment of healing powers by religious specialists; ritual performances and their meanings; the importance of sound, sonic imagery, and music to healing processes; the relations of healing practices to cosmology, metaphysics, and sacred narratives; and, the transformations of self and meaning that emerge during or from a cure.

-The healing traditions we shall study, by ethnic groups or geographical regions, are the following: (1) Indigenous peoples' shamanisms of the Americas and urban mestizos of Latin America; (2) Asian, Eurasian, and Southeast Asian Buddhism, Hinduism, Taoism, and Sufism; (4) Charismatic Christianity and Pentecostalism; (5) Naturopathy and Nature Religions; (6) Intellectual Property Rights.
-How does each tradition contrast with Western bio-medicine?
+The healing traditions we shall study, by ethnic groups or geographical regions, are the following: (1) Indigenous peoples' shamanisms of the Americas and urban mestizos of Latin America; (2) Asian, Eurasian, and Southeast Asian Buddhism, Hinduism, Taoism, and Sufism; (4) Judaism and Christianity (Charismatic Catholicism and Pentecostalism); (5) Naturopathy and Nature Religions.
+We shall also examine the issues involved in discussions of Intellectual Property Rights.
+Among the central questions discussed for each tradition are: How does each contrast with Western bio-medicine?
 What relations does each maintain with conventional Western bio-medical systems?
 Is our current national health system capable of collaborating with non-Western forms of spiritual healing?
 Or are the interests of the industrial and pharmaceutical complex a hindrance through market control, predatory production of herbal remedies in ways that are damaging to peoples and the environment?

-Finally, this course raises a more fundamental question of "Healing the Earth," which lies at the heart of our and many other societies' principal illness, that has been popularly called the "disconnect with the natural world", including the barriers we've constructed historically separating us from non-Western societies by symbolic and political domination, massive alterations of the natural environment, and a blind trust in the future of high technology.
+This course also raises a fundamental question of "Healing the Earth," which lies at the heart of our and many other societies' principal illness, that has been popularly called the "disconnect with the natural world", including the barriers we've constructed historically separating us from non-Western societies by symbolic and political domination, massive alterations of the natural environment, and a blind trust in the future of high technology.
 This course argues that the way to healing ourselves and re-establishing a sustainable relationship with our "home" - the planet earth - and its aboriginal inhabitants is through healing the 'nature disconnect' on various fronts.
 The lessons of ancient traditions coupled with a re-scaling of 'modern medicine' are valuable starting-points towards this overall humanitarian goal.